-There are two co-primary endpoints: 1) change in global LV function from baseline to six months in the active cell delivery group as compared with the analogous change in the control group; and, 2) change in regional LV function from baseline to six months in the active cell delivery group when compared with the change in the control group.
-Each will be measured by cMRI, which is expected to be available on all patients.
+There are two co-primary endpoints for this study: 1) change in global LV function from baseline to six months in the active group as compared to the analogous change in the control group, 2) change in regional LV function from baseline to six months in the active group compared to the change in the control group.
+Each will be measured by cMRI, which is expected to be available on almost all patients.